 1. Although the technical exams are set by APEGA and PEO, APEGS will coordinate the exam writing process for you.
 APEGS will confirm receipt of your application by sending you a receipt for payment of the exam application fee.

-2. The technical exam schedules will be posted on this page of the website as soon they are available.
-You should check here to find the date and time of your exam.
+2. The technical exam schedule will be posted on this page of the website as soon as it is made available by PEO.
+You should check here to find the date and time of your exam(s).

 7. You will not be permitted to view your exam after it has been marked.
 There is an option to request a re-read (cost of $330) if you do not agree with the result.

 How do I find study materials to prepare for my exam?